2000 Wyoming Cowboys football team

-The 2000 Wyoming Cowboys football team represented the University of Wyoming in the 2000 NCAA Division I-A football season.
+The 2000 Wyoming Cowboys football team represented the University of Wyoming as a member Mountain West Conference (MW) during the 2000 NCAA Division I-A football season.
+Led by first-year head coach Vic Koenning, the Cowboys compiled an overall record of 1–10 record with mark 0–7 in conference play, placing last out of eight teams in the MW.
 The Cowboys offense scored 170 points, while the defense allowed 393 points.
+The team played home games at War Memorial Stadium in Laramie, Wyoming.

 Schedule

 Team players in the NFL

-The following were selected in the 2001 NFL Draft.
+The following were selected in the 2001 NFL draft.